 open/close all folders

 A lad called Tim wishes he was rich, cool and irresistible.
-The genie turns him into a packet of Tim Tams.
+The genie turns him into a packet of chocolate Tim Tams biscuits.
 Which then get eaten by his girlfriend.

 Subverted in Tenshi Na Konamaiki.
 Megumi wishes for manliness, so the genie, just to be an asshole, turns him into a girl.
 The subversion?
 That's a false memory, planted by the spirit itself when it granted her wish to the best of its limited ability.

-In one of Devil May Cry TV series there was a genie who offers to grant your wish, but he will not grant your wish to be rich or beautiful, because "it's impossible" or "I don't like the idea."
+In one of Devil May Cry: The Animated Series episodes there was a genie who offers to grant your wish, but he will not grant your wish to be rich or beautiful, because "it's impossible" or "I don't like the idea."
 Instead he will stalk you and wait until you say to someone: "I wish you die."